peitalin/L2-eigenlayer-restaking/README.md

 Withdrawal events can be seen on DelegationManager contract on L1:
 [https://sepolia.etherscan.io/address/0x6b78995ba97fb26de32ede9055d85f176b672af7#events](https://sepolia.etherscan.io/address/0x6b78995ba97fb26de32ede9055d85f176b672af7#events)

-CAUTION / NOTE: we need to track the `block.number` of when this tx lands on L1, as it's used to form the withdrawalRoot you need to completeWithdrawals in the next step.
+NOTE: we need to track the `block.number` of when this tx lands on L1, as it's used to form the withdrawalRoot you need to completeWithdrawals in the next step.
-- We will need to listen for when the CCIP message is executed and store that offchain to use in the next step
-- currently storing withdrawalRoots in `script/withdrawals/<user_address>/run-latest.json` (but need to fix block.number as it's storing the time when we send the message on L2, not when it completes on L1)
+- add a `mapping(address => mapping(uint256 => uint256)) withdrawalBlock` to the ReceiverContract;
+- then when we queueWithdrawal, we record `withdrawalBlock[staker][nonce] = block.number;`.
+- then when we dispatch `completeWithdrawal()` later, we'll read from ReceiverContract.withdrawalBlock() to get the actual block number associated with the withdrawal.

+Atm we store withdrawal information in `script/withdrawals-queued/<user_address>/` and `script/withdrawals-completed/<user_address>/`

 ### 3. Complete withdrawal from L2 and bridge back to original wallet on L2